English Reformation: Henrician Reformation

 The break with Rome gave Henry the power to administer the English Church, tax it, appoint its officials, and control its laws.
 It also gave him control over the church's doctrine and ritual.
-While Henry remained a traditional Catholic, his most important supporters in breaking with Rome were the Protestants.
+While Henry remained, in his mind, a traditional Catholic, his most important supporters in breaking with Rome were the Protestants.
 Yet, not all of his supporters were Protestants.
-Some were traditionalists, such as Stephen Gardiner, opposed to the new theology but felt papal supremacy was not essential to the Church of England's identity.
-The King relied on Protestants, such as Thomas Cromwell and Thomas Cranmer, to carry out his religious programme and embraced the language of the continental Reformation, while maintaining a middle way between religious extremes.
-What followed was a period of doctrinal confusion as both conservatives and reformers attempted to shape the church's future direction.
+Some were Catholics, such as Stephen Gardiner, opposed to the new theology but coming to hold that papal supremacy was not essential to the Church of England's identity.
+The English population mostly remained traditionalist at this stage.
+(Note: "The traditionalists, the most prominent of whom were by the mid-1540s Thomas Howard, Duke of Norfolk, and Stephen Gardiner, bishop of Winchester, undoubtedly represented by a wide margin the greatest part of England’s population.")